 - The city is one of the sunniest in all of Europe, averaging 2800 hours of sunshine per year.

-An itinerary for 3 days in Lisbon
+3 days in Lisbon itinerary

 If you're planning to visit Lisbon for the first time, you really need at least a long weekend in the city to hit all the highlights.
 With 3 days, you can see the best of Lisbon without rushing too much.